Hadrian: Religious activities

 One of Hadrian's immediate duties on accession was to seek senatorial consent for the deification of his predecessor, Trajan, and any members of Trajan's family to whom he owed a debt of gratitude.
 Matidia Augusta, Hadrian's mother-in-law, died in December 119 and was duly deified.
 Hadrian may have stopped at Nemausus during his return from Britannia to oversee the completion or foundation of a basilica dedicated to his patroness Plotina.
 She had recently died in Rome and had been deified at Hadrian's request.

 As Emperor, Hadrian was also Rome's pontifex maximus, responsible for all religious affairs and the proper functioning of official religious institutions throughout the empire.
 His Hispano-Roman origins and marked pro-Hellenism shifted the focus of the official imperial cult from Rome to the Provinces.
 While his standard coin issues identified him with the traditional genius populi Romani, other issues stressed his personal identification with Hercules Gaditanus (Hercules of Gades), and Rome's imperial protection of Greek civilisation.
 He promoted Sagalassos in Greek Pisidia as the Empire's leading imperial cult centre; his exclusively Greek Panhellenion extolled Athens as the spiritual centre of Greek culture.

 Hadrian added several imperial cult centres to the existing roster, particularly in Greece, where traditional intercity rivalries were commonplace.
 Cities promoted as imperial cult centres drew imperial sponsorship of festivals and sacred games, and attracted tourism, trade and private investment.
 Local worthies and sponsors were encouraged to seek self-publicity as cult officials under the aegis of Roman rule and to foster reverence for imperial authority.
 Hadrian's rebuilding of long-established religious centres would have further underlined his respect for the glories of classical Greece – something well in line with contemporary antiquarian tastes.
 During Hadrian's third and last trip to the Greek East, there seems to have been an upwelling of religious fervour, focused on Hadrian himself.
-He was given personal cult as a deity, monuments and civic homage, according to the religious syncretism at the time.
-He may have had the great Serapeum of Alexandria rebuilt, following damage sustained in 116, during the Kitos War.
+He was given personal cult as a deity, monuments and civic homage, according to the religious syncretism of the time.
+He may have had the great Serapeum of Alexandria rebuilt, following damage sustained in 116, during the Diaspora revolt.

 In 136, just two years before his death, Hadrian dedicated his Temple of Venus and Roma.
 It was built on land he had set aside for the purpose in 121, formerly the site of Nero's Golden House.
 The temple was the largest in Rome and was built in a Hellenising style, more Greek than Roman.
-The temple's dedication and statuary associated the worship of the traditional Roman goddess Venus, divine ancestress and protector of the Roman people, with the worship of the goddess Roma – herself a Greek invention, hitherto worshipped only in the provinces – to emphasise the universal nature of the empire.
+Its dedication and statuary associated the cultus of the traditional Roman goddess Venus, divine ancestress and protector of the Roman people, with the cultus of the goddess Roma – herself a Greek invention, hitherto worshipped only in the provinces – to emphasise the universal nature of the empire.